Apahima/Adv_MRI_SEG/README.md

 ![WBCELoss](Img/WBCELossSweep.png)

 The second tested loss function was Tversky Loss.
 Several optimization done with different Tversky coefficient combinations.
 The results below shown that `Tversky Loss with Alpha = 0.1, Beta = 0.9` provide the best results.
-The results meaning that the loss penalizing more sensitive for False-Negative error.
+The results meaning that the loss penalizing more sensitive to False-Negative error.

 <!--
 ![TverskyLoss](Img/TverskyLossSweep.png)